Target Corporation: Chip Ganassi Racing

 The Target Chip Ganassi car driven by Dario Franchitti won the 94th running of the Indianapolis 500 on Sunday, May 30, 2010.

 Target ended its association with IndyCar racing at the end of the 2016 season.
 In July 2017, Target announced that it would end its sponsorship of Ganassi's NASCAR team at the end of the year.

 Naming rights

 Target owns the naming rights to the Minnesota Timberwolves' home, Target Center since it first opened in 1990.
 Additionally, Target purchased the naming rights to the Minnesota Twins' home ballpark, Target Field, for an undisclosed amount.
 The sponsorship agreement expires in 2035.

 Radio

 Target was the founding sponsor of the Weekend America radio program.

-Newspaper

-Dainik Target is a newly established and rapidly growing Bengali-language daily newspaper in Bangladesh.
-Founded in Dhaka in 2024, it is owned by the Target Group and led by its editor, Md Sunnat Ali Mollik.
-Dainik Target was first published in Dhaka in 2024.
-From its inception, it has captured readers' attention with in-depth analysis and reports on a wide range of topics, including national and international news, politics, economy, sports, and entertainment.

-The newspaper covers news and features on law, government, biographies, autobiographies, art, technology, politics, and lifestyle.
-It practices impartial and fact-based journalism, earning the trust of its readers.